Exposure to Phthalates During Pregnancy Associated with Autism Traits

 Folic Acid Can Prevent Harmful Effects

 A recent study from UMass Amherst’s School of Public Health and Health Sciences looked at a specific toxic compound.
-The research focused on prenatal exposures of phthalates and the development of autism in young boys.
+The research focused on prenatal exposures to phthalates and the development of autism in young boys.

 According to the CDC, phthalates are a group of chemicals used to give plastic more flexibility.
 Unfortunately, phthalates are ubiquitous in our modern environment.
 They are used in hundreds of products including vinyl flooring, adhesives, detergents, lubricating oils, automotive plastics, plastic clothes (raincoats), and personal-care products (soaps, shampoos, hair sprays, and nail polishes).
 Phthalates are also used in the production of polyvinyl chloride plastics, which are used to make products such as plastic packaging film and sheets, garden hoses, inflatable toys, blood-storage containers, medical tubing, and some children’s toys.
-Unfortunately, this chemical is hard to avoid.
+Sadly, this chemical is hard to avoid.

 A key finding of the study is that boys exposed in the womb to phthalates were more likely to exhibit autism traits at ages three and four.
 The study used the term “autistic traits” instead of “autism” due to the young age of the children used in the research.
 The authors felt there may be a chance some children may exhibit a few symptoms of autism but not be diagnosed with the full disorder later.